LOADING ...

 and Admiral H. Carden, was to open up a new

-theater of war as an alternative to the in
+of war as an alternative to the stalemate in

-in the Caucasus, and, by gaining control of
+in the Caucasus, and, by gaining of Istanbul

-and the straits, to provide a direct link with
+and the straits, to provide a direct with Russia

-via the Black Sea.
-This campaign is significant
+via the Black Sea. campaign is also significant

-for in that it marked the first time a major
+for Australians in that it marked the time a major

 military force was commanded by Australian,